NitinV84/kartoza_portfolio/README.md

 - Log in as an admin, go to the "Users" model under the "USERS" section, and click the "Add User" button in the top-right corner.
 - After adding the user, they will receive an email with their username details and a link to reset their password so they can set their own password.

+- To show the map click on the "VIEW MAP" button in the top right corner.
 ---

 ## API Endpoint